rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 A callback for the [PRINTER_STATUS](../api/printingzebra#Constants) constant would return a string indicating whether the operation was successful.

-NOTE: Images larger than 1024x768 might take a long time to print or print incorrectly.
-Consult the printer manufacturer's documentation for acceptable parameters for image printing.
+NOTE: Images larger than 1024x768 might take a long time or print incorrectly.
+Consult the printer manufacturer's documentation for image printing parameters.

 ### Storing Images
 Some Zebra printers support the storage of images.
 You can accomplish this by creating your own ZPL or CPL command set, or use the [storeImage](../api/printingzebra#mstoreImage) method: